* * *

-Washing our hands with soap and water for at least 20 seconds before eating, after sneezing or coughing, and after being in shared spaces.
+Washing our hands with soap and water, or using hand sanitizer, before eating, after sneezing or coughing, and after being in shared spaces.

 - Paying extra attention to when we may be needing a refill for any medications we are taking to ensure we have a supply of medication in case we do get sick.